 Identifying Opportunities and Growing Market Share

 A CEO is the first one who must have the right strategy for growing the market share.
-With very limited resources at a high-growth startup, this is far more complex than it sounds.

 Day to Day Decisions